0xsequence/erc5189-libs/README.md

 The `LibDc` library contains functions for constructing dependency lists for ERC-5189 Endorsers, it uses a builder pattern that simplifies the process of creating dependencies.

-Create a `Dc` with the `create()`, an optional `IEndorser.Operation` can be passed to it, this will allow the library to also perform assertions on the operation.
+Create a `Dc` (DependencyCarrier) with the `create()`, an optional `IEndorser.Operation` can be passed to it, this will allow the library to also perform assertions on the operation.

 ```solidity
 import { Dc, LibDc } from "contracts/LibDc.sol";